-The Court concluded that the applicant did not demonstrate the existence of the public interest outweighing the harm of the commercial interests of the consortium members and therefore, the requested documents could not be released under Article 4 of Regulation 1049/2001 on access to documents of the EU institutions.
+The Court concluded that the applicant did not demonstrate the existence of the public interest outweighing the harm to the commercial interests of the consortium members and therefore, the requested documents could not be released under Article 4 of Regulation 1049/2001 on access to documents of the EU institutions.

 Decision direction

 The General Court of the EU established that a number of access to information requests denied to Patrick Breyer by the REA were not sufficiently justified by the REA.
-While, on the one hand, the Court recognised that there was a public interest in the democratic oversight of the development of surveillance and control technologies such as iBorder Ctrl, on the other hand, it suggested that such democratic oversight should begin only after these types of research was concluded.
-The Court has failed to acknowledge the importance of ensuring transparency is in place at the outset of any such projects that are publicly funded and imply the use of controversial technologies for their impact on the protection of human rights.
+While, on the one hand, the Court recognised that there was a public interest in the democratic oversight of the development of surveillance and control technologies such as iBorder Ctrl, on the other hand, it suggested that such democratic oversight should begin only after the research was concluded.
+The Court has failed to acknowledge the importance of ensuring that transparency is in place at the outset of any such projects that are publicly funded.
 The Court has arguably ruled that the public interest exists only once the innovations and research had been completed.